Sourabh001S/Sourabh001S/README.md

 ---

 ### 🔧 Currently Working On
-- Strengthening Data Structures & Algorithms
+- Strengthening data structures and algorithms
-- Improving problem-solving skills
+- Exploring development through hands-on mini projects
-- Building consistent habits around coding & tech
+- Learning consistently, one step at a time

 ---